How To Help Someone With Borderline Personality Disorder (BPD)?

 What types of professionals are involved?

 There are different professionals that may or may not be involved in the treatment process of BPD.
-These might include counsellors, psychotherapists, doctors/psychiatrist, mental health nurses, support workers, social workers, and occupational therapists.
-These terms might be confusing, but the main difference is in the training that each of these professionals have received.
+These might include counsellors, psychotherapists, doctors/psychiatrists, mental health nurses, support workers, social workers, and occupational therapists.
+These terms might be confusing, but the main difference is in the training that each of these professionals has received.

-Counsellors: Compared to psychotherapists, counsellors tend to have had a shorter training and they help people deal with their issues on a more short-term basis.
-There may be school-based counsellors available that children and young people can approach at their own school.
+Compared to psychotherapists, counsellors tend to have shorter training and they help people deal with their issues on a more short-term basis.
+There may be school-based counsellors available that children and young people can approach at their own schools.
 Here at Mindsum, we have counsellors that are available to provide support.

-Psychotherapists: Psychotherapy training tends to be longer.
-Psychotherapists can also give counselling but their approach to talk therapy is more in-depth, exploring the history and causes of certain behaviours and emotional issues.
+Psychotherapy training tends to be longer.
+Psychotherapists can also give counselling but their approach to talking therapy is more in-depth, exploring the history and causes of certain behaviours and emotional issues.
 Here at Mindsum, we have psychotherapists that are available to provide support.

-Psychiatrist: These are professionals that are also trained in medicine.
+These are professionals that are also trained in medicine.
 However, they also specialized in the field of psychiatry.
-Psychiatrists will prescribe certain medications that will help the person to cope with other mental illnesses or to calm the person down during a crisis.
+Psychiatrists will prescribe certain medications that will help the person cope with other mental illnesses or calm the person down during a crisis.

-Support workers: Workers trained in helping vulnerable people to live better lives might also be involved with the person.
+Workers trained in helping vulnerable people to live better lives might also be involved with the person.
 This might be within a community setting or a crisis situation.
-Their role is to provide emotional and practical support (e.g. helping parents to cope, helping with paperwork, making child-care arrangements).
+Their role is to provide emotional and practical support (e.g. helping parents to cope, helping with paperwork, and making child-care arrangements).

 The journey of recovery from borderline personality disorder